Theodore Roosevelt: Early life and education

-Theodore Roosevelt Jr. was born on October 27, 1858, at 28 East 20th Street in Manhattan.
+Theodore Roosevelt Jr. was born at 28 East 20th Street in Manhattan, New York on October 27, 1858.
 His parents were Martha Stewart Bulloch and businessman Theodore Roosevelt Sr. He had an older sister Anna (called Bamie), a younger brother Elliott, and a younger sister Corinne.

 Roosevelt's youth was shaped by his poor health and debilitating asthma attacks, which terrified him and his parents.
 Doctors had no cure.
 Nevertheless, he was energetic and mischievously inquisitive.
 His lifelong interest in zoology began at age seven when he saw a dead seal at a market; after obtaining the seal's head, Roosevelt and his cousins formed the "Roosevelt Museum of Natural History".
 Having learned the rudiments of taxidermy, he filled his makeshift museum with animals he killed or caught.
 At age nine, he recorded his observations in a paper entitled "The Natural History of Insects".